 - ½ teaspoon Sea Salt

 For Bread Machine: Put ingredients in in order given and set to ‘Dough Setting’ and be just a little more patient.
 After which jump down to the double asterisks below. **

-bowl, mix all your dry ingredients (flours, gluten, salt and yeast
+In a separate bowl, mix all your dry ingredients (flour, gluten, and salt)

-Slowly add dry to the liquid stirring until too hard to use a spoon, then start the hand kneading process (or if in the kitchen aid – start the dough hooks, or if in the Bosch Mixer…follow directions for kneading)
+Slowly add dry to the liquid stirring until too hard to use a spoon, then start the hand kneading process (or if in the WonderMix Deluxe – start with the dough hook and just keep it going!)

-Knead (by hand or by hook) minimum 10 minutes (remember this yeast is a little more dormant and the water is not as warm as usual) – up to 15 minutes – until dough feels elastic and looks silky-like.
+Knead (by hand or by hook) minimum 10 minutes (remember this yeast is a little more dormant and the water is not as warm as usual) – up to 15 minutes – until dough feels elastic and looks somewhat satin.

 Cover bowl with a clean cloth towel.

-Let dough rise once in the bowl in semi warm place approximately 30 minutes or until double the size it started.
+Let dough rise once in the bowl in semi warm place (approximately 85 degrees) approximately 30 minutes or until double the size it started.

 LIGHTLY punch it down to get all the air out after it rose the first time.

 **All above steps are usually done on ‘Dough Setting’ of your bread machine.